danielwburch/alltalk_tts/README.md

 10) Some extra voices downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link)

-**Note: It can take a while to start up.** Check the command prompt/terminal window if you want to know what its doing.
-After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.

-**Documentation:** Click on the link when inside Text generation webUI as shown in the screenshot [here](https://github.com/erew123/alltalk_tts#screenshots)

-**Where to find voices** https://aiartes.com/voiceai or https://commons.wikimedia.org/ or interviews on youtube etc. Instructions on how to cut down and prepare a voice sample are within the built in documentation.

 #### 🟩 Other installation notes
 On first startup, AllTalk will download the Coqui XTTSv2 2.0.2 model to its **models** folder (1.8GB space required).
-You can customse your model or use the TTS latest model within the interface (details in documentation).
+Check the command prompt/terminal window if you want to know what its doing.
+After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.

 Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).

-To start AllTalk every Text generation webUI loads, edit the Text generation webUI `CMD_FLAGS.txt` file in the main `text-generation-webui` folder and add `--extensions alltalk_tts`.
+**Where to find voices** https://aiartes.com/voiceai or https://commons.wikimedia.org/ or interviews on youtube etc. Instructions on how to cut down and prepare a voice sample are within the built in documentation.

 #### 🟩 The one thing I cant easily work around
 Narrator function specific - With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (💾) button.
 Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.